gabrieltorrens/unicorn-analysis/README.md

 # unicorn-analysis
-A Pandas analysis of Tech unicorns.
+A Pandas and matplotlib analysis of Tech unicorns.